Most people with COVID-19 will have mild symptoms and feel better within a few weeks.

 avoid indoor or crowded places (including public transport or large social gatherings) or places where there is not much fresh air if you need to leave your home

 let any healthcare professionals know about your positive test result or symptoms if you’re asked to attend an appointment in person

 You should avoid being in close contact with people at increased risk of getting ill from COVID-19 if you have symptoms or have tested positive.

-This includes people who are pregnant, are aged 60 or over, or who have a weakened immune system due to a health condition or because of a medical treatment.
+This includes anyone who is pregnant, is aged 60 or over, or has a weakened immune system due to a health condition or because of a medical treatment.